 How is Dyslexia treated?
 Can it be cured?

-Dyslexia is a life-long disorder.
-Learning how to function is crucial.
-By finding out early, a child can begin to receive intervention therapy to help meet the challenges ahead.
+Dyslexia is a life-long disorder – early diagnosis is crucial so a child can begin to receive the intervention therapy needed to help him/her meet the challenges ahead.

 Children with dyslexia need systematic intensive reading intervention.
 They need to learn how to process information more fluently to help them express themselves more coherently in both speech and writing.